voucherifyio/voucherify-js-sdk/docs/PublicationsApi.md

 X-Voucherify-OAuth.accessToken = 'YOUR ACCESS TOKEN';

 let apiInstance = new Voucherify.PublicationsApi();
-let customer = new Voucherify.Customer(); // Customer | Contains information about the customer to whom the publication was directed. let opts = {
+let customer = new Voucherify.Customer(); // Customer | Contains information about the customer to whom the publication was directed.
+Use customer.id, customer.source_id, or both to identify the customer; at least one of them is required. let opts = {
   'joinOnce': true, // Boolean | Through this flag, you can control if a particular person gets only one and always the same code even if the app sends multiple publication requests.
 It means that if you have a referral program, a referrer is assigned only to one code if an integration sends publication requests more than once for the same customer.
   'voucher': "voucher_example", // String | Code of voucher being published.